chomosuke/typst-preview.nvim/README.md

   -- Example: open_cmd = 'firefox %s -P typst-preview --class typst-preview' open_cmd = nil,

-  -- Setting this to always will invert black and white in the preview -- Setting this to auto will invert depending if the browser has enable dark mode invert_colors = "never",
+  -- Setting this to 'always' will invert black and white in the preview -- Setting this to 'auto' will invert depending if the browser has enable -- dark mode invert_colors = 'never',

   -- This function will be called to determine the root of the typst project get_root = function(bufnr_of_typst_buffer)